eclipse-kura/kura/README.md

 - Select the "Developer Type":
   - "User": if you want to develop applications or bundles running on Kura, select this option.
 It will install only the APIs and the examples.
   - "Developer" : if you are a framework developer, select this option.
 It will download and configure the Eclipse Kura framework.
 - Update Eclipse Kura Git repository username and customize further settings if you like (e.g. Root install folder, Installation folder name).
-To show these options, make sure that the "Show all variables" checkbox is enabled
+To show these options, make sure that the "Show all variables" checkbox is enabled.
-- Leave all Bootstrap Tasks selected and press the Finish button
+- Leave all Bootstrap Tasks selected and press the Finish button.
-- Accept all the licenses and wait for the installation to finish At first startup Eclipse IDE will checkout the code, perform a full build and configure a few Working Sets.
+- Accept all the licenses and wait for the installation to finish.
+At first startup Eclipse IDE will checkout the code, perform a full build and configure a few Working Sets.
 - When the tasks are completed.
-In the IDE open (double click) Target Platform > Target-Definition > Kura Target Platform Equinox 3.16.0, and press "Set as Target Platform" located at the top right of the window
+In the IDE open (double click) Target Platform > Target-Definition > Kura Target Platform Equinox 3.16.0, and press "Set as Target Platform" located at the top right of the window.

 Now you are ready to develop on Eclipse Kura.